 - There is no estimated completion timeframe for the milestones listed in the roadmap, so we are unsure when the protocol will be completed and ready to roll out.

-Overall, we are neutral about this ICO for its flipping potential and like its long-term potential if it raises less than $30 million from the ICO.
-Our thoughts on buying the tokens for flipping and investing for the long term are as follows:
+Overall, we are neutral about this ICO for its short-term potential and like its long-term potential if it raises less than $30 million from the ICO.
+Our thoughts of the tokens for short term and long term are as follows:

 Neutral.
 Hard cap of $50 million is very high, especially for a white paper project.
 We are not sure if the project can reach the hard cap, so there may not be unmet demand for the ICO.